lsdixit/eds223-homework1/README.md

 - [eds223-homework1.Rproj](https://github.com/lsdixit/eds223-homework1/blob/main/eds223-homework1.Rproj) : Project file for this repository.
 - [figs](https://github.com/lsdixit/eds223-homework1/tree/main/figs) : folder contains output figures for this project.
 - [ej_screen.pdf](https://github.com/lsdixit/eds223-homework1/blob/main/ej_screen.pdf) : rendered pdf of the code and outputs.
+- .gitignore/data/ejscreen : Data are not pushed to this repository.
+If this repository is being recreated, this is the data structure that is recommended.

 # Author
 This work was done by Leela Dixit, with assistance from students in EDS223, Annie Adams, and Ale Vidal Meza.